 This is the big step that seems to be skimmed over in much of the official documentation.
 Without importing the SuccessFactors certificate into the ECP system’s keystore – the ECP system will not trust the connection and you’ll get errors when trying to connect to the API.

-First you need to download the Employee Central certificate locally.
+First you need to download the Employee Central certificates locally.
 This is possible with multiple web browsers, but I find it easiest with Firefox.

-Using Firefox, navigate to SuccessFactors Employee Central.
+Using Firefox, navigate to the corresponding API URL for your SuccessFactors data center.
 In this example I am logging into the DC8 data center – so your URL might vary slightly.
+To find your API URL, see the note here – SAP Note 2215682

 Click “More Information”